-In September 2013, SMC Global Power through SMC PowerGen, Inc. ("SPI") acquired 100% of the 140 MW Limay Cogeneration Power Plant (the "Limay Cogeneration Plant") from Petron Corporation.
+In September 2013, SMC Global Power through SMC PowerGen, Inc ("SPI") acquired 100% of the 140 MW Limay Cogeneration Power Plant (the "Limay Cogeneration Plant") from Petron Corporation.
+On December 23, 2016, the Limay Cogeneration Plant was sold back by SPI to Petron Corporation.
 In November 2014, SMC Global Power through its subsidiary, PowerOne Ventures Energy Inc. ("PVEI") acquired a 60% stake in Angat Hydropower Corporation ("AHC"), the owner and operator of the 218 MW Angat Hydroelectric Power Plant ("AHEPP").
-As at December 31, 2015, the total capacity of the subsidiaries of SMC Global Power is 2,903 MW including the entire capacity of the AHEPP.
+In October 2013, SMC Global Power through SMC Consolidated Power Corporation ("SCPC"), a whollyowned subsidiary, commenced construction works for its 4 x 150 MW coal-fired power plant in Limay, Bataan (the "Limay Greenfield Power Plant").
+The second 2 x 150 MW of the Limay Greenfield Power Plant was used to be owned by another subsidiary, the Limay Premiere Power Corp., but this was later transferred to SCPC in June 2017.
+Unit 1 with a rated capacity of 150 MW of the Limay Greenfield Power Plant attained commercial operations on May 26, 2017.
+SCPC was granted a retail electricity supplier ("RES") license by the ERC on August 24, 2016, which gave it the ability to directly contract with industrial customers.
+As of June 30, 2017, the total capacity of the subsidiaries of SMC Global Power is 3,063 MW including the entire capacity of the AHEPP.